ajwills72/DTItimingdemo/README.md

 # DTItimingdemo

-This is a demonstration of how to substantially speed up DTI analysis on a Linux workstation.
+This is a demonstration of how to substantially speed up a DTI analysis script on a Linux workstation.
 The original [script](DTIprocessBRIC), kindly provided by Matt Roser, processed 28 participants, and took about 5 hours to run on a 2019 12-core workstation.
-By using GNU parallel, Andy Wills reduced that 30 minutes on the same workstation.
-Timings calculated using `time ./pipline`.
+By using GNU parallel, Ireduced that 30 minutes on the same workstation.
+Timings calculated using `time ./pipeline`.

 _Context_: This project was initially intended as a test of speed up on a HPC cluster (~1600 nodes).
 However, the underlying library functions (from FSL)